gilbertkristiaan/exercise-profiling/README.md

 The profiling process is valuable for identifying application bottlenecks causing performance issues.
 During profiling:
 - The profiler collects and analyzes data to identify bottleneck areas
 - It provides key information such as CPU usage, memory allocation, garbage collection activity, and thread concurrency
-- This data helps developers understand which specific parts of the application are causing performance problems
+- This data helps understand which specific parts of the application are causing performance problems

 ## 3. Do you think IntelliJ Profiler is effective in assisting you to analyze and identify bottlenecks in your application code?